Travel guide

 Will my eSIM work throughout Argentina?

 It will work wherever there is coverage from Claro, Movistar, or Personal networks, which cover practically all cities, towns, and tourist areas.
-In remote stretches of Patagonia, the Puna, or Route 40, the signal may disappear, just like with any local SIM, because there are simply no antennas.
+In remote stretches of Patagonia, the puna, or Route 40, the signal may disappear, just like with any local SIM, simply because there are no antennas.
 Download offline maps for those journeys.

-Can I still use my Spanish number?
+Can I still use my home country number?

 Marc González Sáez